 When you are physically fatigued, decision fatigue is sure to follow.
 Try to get eight hours of sleep every night so that you are rested and ready for the day.

 If you're interested in understanding more about decision fatigue and how to overcome it, here are a couple of great books and podcasts episodes that dig deeper into this theme:

-- 'Willpower: Rediscovering the Greatest Human Strength' by Roy F. Baumesteir & John Tierney - This book has a whole chapter focused on decision fatigue and it's entirely worth reading if you're interested in better understanding the hidden forces that can sap your willpower.
+- 'Willpower: Rediscovering the Greatest Human Strength' by Roy F. Baumeister & John Tierney - This book has a whole chapter focused on decision fatigue, and it's entirely worth reading if you're interested in better understanding the hidden forces that can sap your willpower.

-- Cleaning Up Your Mental Mess - On the Episode 124 of this incredible Podcast hosted by Dr. Caroline Leaf, she talks about the causes of mental fatigue, and how you can reduce decision fatigue in your life.
-Dr. Oz Show - a Daytime Emmy Award-winning and featured health expert on The Oprah Winfrey Show for over five seasons—shares his daily routine and the strategies he uses to keep his mind sharp.
+- Cleaning Up Your Mental Mess - In Episode 124 of this incredible podcast hosted by Dr. Caroline Leaf, she talks about the causes of mental fatigue and how you can reduce decision fatigue in your life.
+Dr. Oz—a Daytime Emmy Award-winning and featured health expert on The Oprah Winfrey Show for over five seasons—shares his daily routine and the strategies he uses to keep his mind sharp.

 - Tiny Leaps, Big Changes - Episode 552: How to Combat Mental Fatigue - This personal development podcast focuses on exploring the day-to-day behaviors we all engage in that determine the results we gain in our lives.